kevenruiz/demo-server-with-SQL/README.md

 Change all the files in the `data` directory to match the data model of your app:
     1. `/data/create-tables.js` - SQL to create needed tables
     1. `/data/drop-tables.js` - SQL to drop all tables
-    1. Seed dataf file - data to load into the db as starter or "seed" data
+    1. Seed data file - data to load into the db as starter or "seed" data
     1. `/data/load-seed-data.js` - SQL to insert each item from the seed data array

 ## Running the server